drnikki/old-personal-site/_posts/2018-06-01-TexasCampKeynote.markdown

 comments: true
 published: true
 categories: [conferences]
+permalink: /conferences/2018/06/01/TexasCampKeynote.html
 ---

 Today, I was honored to give the opening keynote at <a href="https://2018.texascamp.org/">TexasCamp</a>.
 The organizing team has done such a good job with this camp that the logistics have become invisible.

 Below is the video of my talk:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/vtfCOgmA7lc" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 [Kevin Thull](https://twitter.com/kevinjthull) is a super Drupal hero for getting video of this up and for magically making my dog the thumbnail of the video.
 Thanks, Kevin!

 As promised in that video above, here is a [PDF of my slides](https://github.com/drnikki/drnikki.github.io/raw/58acb0a7c77fa67625ee513346524a8867244045/_assets/TexasCampKeynote.pdf).